Taoyuan Pauian Pilots

 Taoyuan Pauian Pilots (桃園璞園領航猿) is a professional basketball team based in Taoyuan, Taiwan.
 They have been part of the P. League+ since the 2020–21 season.

 History

-In 2020, following the establishment of P. League+, Super Basketball League team Taoyuan Pauian Archiland splitted in two, with one joining the P. League+ and rebranded to Taoyuan AirApe.
+In 2020, following the establishment of P. League+, Super Basketball League team Taoyuan Pauian Archiland split in two, with one joining the P. League+ and rebranded to Taoyuan AirApe.
 The AirApe became one of the four teams of the inaugural P. League+ season.

 On November 1, 2020, the AirApe was renamed to Taoyuan Pilots, named for Taiwan's international airport in the city.
 On October 6, 2022, the team added its sponsor's name, Pauian Archiland Construction, now known as the Taoyuan Pauian Pilots.